Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 Launched in Italy in 2005 it is arguably the most well known microcontroller and Open Hardware Project as of 2023.
 The initial project goal was to create simple, low cost tools for creating digital projects by non-engineers, which has since evolved into the production of , which since have been replicated multiple times

-Most Arduino boards have either :
+Most Arduino boards have either:

 - A closed-design Atmel AVR microprocessor (built with an open modified-Harvard ISA)
     - Bulk of the Arduino market